mark-torres10/ponte_ai_avatars/projects/v2-ai-avatar-browser-extension/ticket-005.md

 ## **Next Implementation Phase**

-**ElevenLabs Integration** is ready to begin and will complete the audio integration by:
+**Final Documentation & Demo Preparation** is ready to begin and will complete the project by:
-1. Integrating ElevenLabs service with the new chatbox interface
+1. Adding comprehensive code documentation and inline comments
-2. Connecting real audio generation to the audio controls
+2. Final testing and validation of all features
-3. Implementing audio-text synchronization with the streaming text
+3. Stakeholder demo preparation and quality assurance
-4. Finalizing the complete audio-visual AI avatar experience
+4. Performance optimization and final polish

-**Estimated Time to Completion**: 1-2 hours
+**Estimated Time to Completion**: 30 minutes
-**Current Progress**: 90% Complete (Phases 1-3 finished, UI redesign complete)
+**Current Progress**: 95% Complete (Phases 1-3 finished, UI redesign complete, persona system & audio caching complete)
-**Remaining Work**: 10% (ElevenLabs integration and final testing)
+**Remaining Work**: 5% (Final documentation and stakeholder demo preparation)